XanaduAI/Xanadu-Quantum-Codebook/nodes/I.9/Lesson.md

 probability.

 *Tip*.
 You might be wondering something: after the qubit in a superposition is measured, is it still in that superposition?
-The answer to this is surprisingly "no".
+The answer to this is, surprisingly, *no*.
 Once a quantum state has been measured, and we observe its output state, it will remain in that state until further processing is done.
-Or, in briefer terms, "what you see is what you get".
+Or, in briefer terms, *what you see is what you get*.

 ## Bases